 5. Food Sensitivity Testing

 After I did the Autoimmune Paleo Diet, my skin was so much better than it was!
-However, I still would have some flare-ups.
+But, I still would have some flare-ups.
 I figured I may have a food sensitivity that I didn’t eliminate on the AIP diet.
 You could even be sensitive to some healthy foods – like broccoli or onions.

 To figure out any other food sensitivities I had, I took the Food Sensitivity Test from EverlyWell.com.
 When I got the results back, it came as no surprise that I was sensitive to gluten, dairy, and nightshades.
 However, some of it was surprising to me.
 It said I was sensitive to coconut, bananas, mushrooms, yeast, and green beans.
 These are healthy foods that I had been eating a lot of.
 I was using coconut oil to cook everything and was using coconut flour in place of regular wheat flour.